zvictor/ArgueJS/README.md

 have in mind that you will not use conventional parameters definition as you used before.
 Actually, all your methods should be defined without them.

-Just at the beggining of your method scope, you should pass an object defining your method signature into a call to `__` and save its reference for later.
+Just at the beginning of your method scope, you should pass an object defining your method signature into a call to `__` and save its reference for later.
 The signature of this method is `Object __(Object signature, [Object upperArguments])`